schizel19/leetdaily/Source/Day6/README.md

 Explanation: 4 is less than twice the value of 3, so we return -1.
 ```

+## 3. Plus One

-## 3. You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
+You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
 The digits are ordered from most significant to least significant in left-to-right order.
 The large integer does not contain any leading 0's.

 Increment the large integer by one and return the resulting array of digits.